-HU0001 Foundational Visions: Myth and Morality in the Ancient World traditions: Greek, Roman, Confucian, Taoist, Hebrew and Christian.
+HU0001 Foundational Visions: Myth and Morality in the Ancient World with meaning and value, envision the relationship between the human and the divine, present human beings as ethical agents confronted with moral choices, and foster systems of philosophical and religious belief.
+Works may be chosen from the following traditions: Greek, Roman, Confucian, Taoist, Hebrew and Christian.
 The lecture component of the course provides an overview of cultural history from Antiquity through the Middle Ages to the Renaissance, tracing both continuity and divergence in the progression.
 Investigation of select foundational texts of world literature, religion, and philosophy will be supplemented by an interdisciplinary approach that imports representative musical selections, images of artworks, historical and biographical documentaries, drama and film into the classroom to achieve course goals and connect the literature to contemporary issues.